GMC-DRL/MetaBox/README.md

 ### Train Results

+After training, **21 agent models named `checkpointN.pkl` (*N* is a number from 0 to 20) will be saved in `MyAgentSaveDir/train/MyAgent/runName/` or `agent_model/train/MyAgent/runName/` by default. **`checkpoint0.pkl` is the agent without any learning and remaining 20 models are agents saved uniformly along the whole training process, i.e., `checkpoint20.pkl` is the one that learned the most, for `--max_learning_step` times.
+You can choose the best one in [Rollout](#Rollout).

-After training, 2 types of data files will be generated in `MyLogDir/train/MyAgent/runName` or `output/train/MyAgent/runName` by default:
+In addition, 2 types of data files will be generated in `MyLogDir/train/MyAgent/runName/` or `output/train/MyAgent/runName/` by default:

 * `.npy` files in `MyLogDir/train/MyAgent/runName/log/`, which you can use to draw your own graphs or tables.
 * `.png` files in `MyLogDir/train/MyAgent/runName/pic/`.
 In this folder, 3 types of graphs are provided by our unified interfaces which draw the same graph for different agents for comparison: